 Child custody refers to the care, control, and financial support of a minor child.
-Pursuant to California Family Code § 3020, the court is primarily concerned with ensuring the child’s safety, welfare, and health when making a determination.
+Under California Family Code § 3020, the court is primarily concerned with ensuring the child’s safety, welfare, and health when making a determination.

 This section of the family code further states that it is public policy that children have “frequent and continuing contact with both parents” after the parents separate unless it would not be in the child’s best interest.
 The factors the court considers when applying the best interest of the child standard, discussed in more depth below, can be found in Family Code § 3011.

 There are two types of child custody: legal and physical.

 A physical custody stipulation or judgment determines what percentage of time the child will live with each parent.
 The percentage of time a child lives with each parent will depend on many factors such as: